Once you bite into one of these chicken empanadas, you’ll be wondering where they’ve been all your life.

 - 1 tablespoon olive oil

-- Bring a small pot of salted water to a boil.
-Peel the potatoes and cut them into sixths.
-Place them in the boiling water and cook until tender and completely cooked through, about 20 minutes.
+- Peel the potatoes and cut them into sixths.
+Place them into a medium pot and fill ¾ of the way with water.
+Season with a big pinch of Kosher salt and bring to a boil.
+Cook until tender and completely cooked through, about 15-20 minutes.
 Drain, mash until almost smooth, and set aside.

 - While the potatoes are boiling, heat the avocado oil in a large skillet over medium heat.
-Add the onion, garlic, jalapeno, and a pinch of salt and stir.
-Then cover tightly and set over low heat for 7 minutes, stirring occasionally.
+Add the onion, jalapeno, and ¼ teaspoon of Kosher salt (double this amount of salt if doubling the recipe) and stir.
+Then cover tightly and set over low heat for 10 minutes, stirring twice in between.

-- Uncover and raise the heat to medium.
-Add the oregano, red pepper flakes, cumin, and paprika.
-Cook for another 3-4 minutes, until softened, stirring occasionally.
+- Uncover and raise the heat to medium-high.
+Add the garlic, oregano, red pepper flakes, cumin, and paprika.
+Cook for another 1-2 minutes, until softened and fragrant, stirring occasionally.

-- Add the ground chicken, breaking it up into pieces.
-Cook, stirring occasionally, for 5 minutes, then add the aji Amarillo paste and salt.
+- Add the ground chicken and 1 ½ teaspoons Kosher salt (double this amount of salt if doubling the recipe), breaking it up into pieces.
+Cook, stirring occasionally, for 5 minutes, then add the aji Amarillo paste.
 Cook for another 3-4 minutes, until completely cooked through.

 - Take off heat and stir in the chicken stock and mashed potatoes.
-Season to taste, adding more salt if needed.
+Taste and season with more Kosher salt, if needed.
 Set aside.

 - Combine the masarepa and salt in a large bowl.
-Add the hot water and knead until just combined.
-Cover with a damp paper towel and let sit for 15 minutes, no longer.
+Add the avocado oil and hot water and knead for 1-2 minutes until smooth.
+Start with 2 cups water then add more if it feels dry.
+Cover with a damp paper towel and let sit for 15 minutes.
 While making the empanadas, keep the dough covered with the damp paper towel so it doesn’t dry out.